ahmadehz/feign-composite-request/README.md

 private MultiValueMap<String, Object> multiParams; // Multi-value parameters
 ```

-If no value is specified in @Param, the field name is used as the query parameter name.
+If no value is specified in `@Param`, the field name is used as the query parameter name.

 Example: